-Egg sharing is an option for anyone looking to reduce the costs of IVF, as well as for those who’d like to be able to help other women and couples struggling to start or grow their families.
+Egg sharing is an option for anyone looking to reduce the costs of IVF, as well as for those who’d like to be able to help other couples struggling to start their families.

-To share your eggs, you’ll need to be under 36 and aware of your family history, and you shouldn’t have any known genetic problems.
+To share your eggs, you’ll need to be under 36, aware of your family history and be free of any known genetic problems.

 If you decide to share your eggs, we’ll first need to check you’re suitable for the programme.
 So, we’ll ask you to fill out a detailed medical questionnaire before you meet a nurse from our donation team.
 They’ll discuss the whole process with you in detail, and then you'll need some blood tests and an ultrasound scan to check you're suitable to donate.